tpberntsen/curves/README.md

 ### Building Curves of Higher Than Daily Granularity
 An example of this would be building a half-hourly power forward curve.
-Unfortunately, at present the Cmdty.Curves library does not support the use of time zone aware types to represent the contract delivery periods.
+Unfortunately, at present, the Cmdty.Curves library does not support the use of time zone aware types to represent the contract delivery periods.
 This would be the ideal way to handle the problem.
 As such, the correct way to handle clock changes is to tranform all contract delivery periods to their UTC time equivalents before feeding into the Cmdty.Curves algorithms.
 UTC time is